shaohong-g/allaboutaws/README.md

     - `EC2` -> `Network & Security` -> `Key Pairs` -> `Create key pair`
         - **Name:** cs301-aws-generic
         - **Private key file format:** .pem
+- AWS CLI Named Profile
+    - **Named profile:** cs301
+    - We will not be using Learner Lab for any local deployment codes as it requires AWS Cli to be setup

 <details>
 <summary>AWS CLI Configuration Simple Guide (<b>NOT</b> Learner Lab) </summary>